-Prerequisite: MATH-0160 or ACCUPLACER® (or other appropriate placement test)
+Prerequisite: MATH-0160 or ACCUPLACER[®] (or other appropriate placement test)

 This course is for students who have completed only one year of high school algebra or have completed MATH-0160.
-Topics include: functions, graphing, systems of equations, inequalities, polynomials and polynomial functions, rational expressions and rational equations, exponents and radicals, and quadratic functions.
-(4/60/0/0/0/4)
+Topics include functions, graphing, systems of equations, inequalities, polynomials and polynomial functions, rational expressions and rational equations, exponents and radicals, and quadratic functions.

-Technical Mathematics
+MATH-1020 Technical Mathematics

-Prerequisite: MATH-0070 or ACCUPLACER® (or other appropriate placement test)
+Prerequisite: MATH-0070 or ACCUPLACER[®] (or other appropriate placement test)

 This course is for students pursuing an Associate of Applied Science or Associate of Occupational Studies degree in a career/technical area.
-This course provides the math skills required in career/technical fields, including a review of arithmetic operations, exponents, algebraic operations, and right triangle trigonometry with emphasis placed on application.
+The course provides the math skills required in career/technical fields, including a review of arithmetic operations, exponents, algebraic operations, and right triangle trigonometry with emphasis placed on application.

-Integrated Algebra
+MATH-1125 Integrated Algebra

-Prerequisite: ACCUPLACER® (or other appropriate placement test)
+Prerequisite: ACCUPLACER[®] (or other appropriate placement test)

 This course is an accelerated version of MATH-0160 and MATH-1010.
-Topics included are: operations on real numbers; equations and inequalities; graphing, polynomial expressions and factoring; functions; systems of equations; polynomials and polynomial functions; rational expressions and rational equations; exponents and radicals; and quadratic functions.
-Students who successfully complete this course will fulfill the requirements for both Introductory Algebra and Intermediate Algebra and are qualified to take MATH-1150, MATH-1170, MATH-1180, or MATH-2170.
-(5/75/3/0/0/5)
+Topics include operations on real numbers; equations and inequalities; graphing, polynomial expressions, and factoring; functions; systems of equations; polynomials and polynomial functions; rational expressions and rational equations; exponents and radicals; and quadratic functions.
+Students who successfully complete this course will fulfill the requirements for both MATH-0160 and MATH-1010.